TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 = Asymptotic Mathematics
-Notice that Hardy was involoved in devloping some of this notation.
+Notice that Hardy was involved in developing some of this notation.
 What has an analytical number theory got to do with a tool for algorithmic analysis?

 We wrote $n -> oo$ next to $o $ in the definitions as we are consider the limits approaching $oo$.
-We can also define similerly for $n -> 0$ and $n -> k$.
-These definitions are more common in math than CS, as mathematicains care about behavior of functions at a lot of places other than $oo$.
+We can also define similarly for $n -> 0$ and $n -> k$.
+These definitions are more common in math than CS, as mathematicians care about behavior of functions at a lot of places other than $oo$.
 As this is a CS book, in absence of clarification, assume $n -> oo$.

 This allows us to write taylor series in big-oh notation, for example as $sin(x) = x - x^3/3! + o (x^5) (x -> 0)$.